Visit our Freshwater Fishing page for angling, licence and additional information.

 In 2005, the Department of Environment, Food and Agriculture introduced byelaws to prohibit all netting activity in a restricted zone consisting of the beaches from the north end of Peel Bay, round the Point of Ayre, to the northern side of Ramsey Harbour.

 Netting is not permitted from the beach and to 750 metres seawards.
 The byelaws are in place for the protection of salmon and sea trout which gather round the coastline before entering Manx rivers to spawn.
 However, the byelaws do make provision for anglers to net for sand eels as bait at certain times of the year and in specific locations within the restricted zone.
-A licence is required and an application form is available to download on this page.
+A licence is required, please contact the Fisheries Directorate for an application form.